whisklabs/whisklabs.github.io/connect/index.md

   </tbody>
 </table>

-This is easy to achieve in WhiskConnect: each widget just needs to identify the product ID and text, we'll automatically separate tracking and analytics, and you'll be able to see which prodcut drives higher conversion.
+This is easy to achieve in WhiskConnect: each widget just needs to identify the product ID and text, we'll automatically separate tracking and analytics, and you'll be able to see which product drives higher conversion.

 ## Add a product ID to a widget